Working Dogs in Rural NSW

 This includes injuring or destroying the dog in order to prevent the attack and loss of stock.

-What you can do to prevent your dog attacking livestock?
+What can you do to prevent your dog attacking livestock?

 You can help prevent farmers from loosing their livelihood by being a responsible pet owner and doing the following: